hMatoba/Piexif/doc/about.rst

 To simplify exif manipulations with python.
 Writing, reading, and more...

-Depends on
+Dependency
 ----------

-Piexif doesn't depend on any 3rd module.
+Piexif doesn't depend on any third library.

 Environment
 -----------